realraum/r3bot-webhook/README.md

 ### Warning

 **Keep in mind:** The hook does not implement any form of authentication.
-The hook is exposed to anyone who has access to the server via http. thus allowing them to use it!
+The hook is exposed to anyone who has access to the server via http, thus allowing them to use it!

 ### Demo